Profile Native Application

 Go through a particular workflow in your application (if you want to evaluate its performance) or reproduce a particular performance issue.
 Collect snapshots using the Get Snapshot button in the profiling controller window.
 Learn more about how to control the profiling session

 After you collect the data, either close the profiled application or detach the profiler using the Detach button in the controller window.

-Analyze the collected snapshots either in the Timeline Viewer.
+Analyze the collected snapshots in the dotTrace Viewer.